zhon/change-for-a-dollar-haskell/README.md

 change :: Money -> [ Coin ]
 ```

-Before TDD came CDD (compiler driven development)
+Before TDD there was CDD (compiler driven development)

-We need a binding for change?
+Compiler says binding for change?

 ```haskell
 change :: Money -> [ Coin ]
 change = []
 ```
+Compiler says:
-What type is Money?
-What type is Coin?
+  What is Money?
+  What is Coin?

 ```haskell
 type Money = Int